ItzDerock/discord-html-transcripts/README.md

       resolveUser: (userId: string) => Awaitable<User | null>,
       resolveRole: (roleId: string) => Awaitable<Role | null>
     },
+    customCSS: { // Custom CSS is optional and i recommand you use this feature in a future update where theres way more options to use.
+      Primary: "black" // Any color for the background theme, this has to be compatiable with the CSS Language.
+      TextTheme: "white" // Same as primary
+    }, // More customaizable options are coming soon, this is just a minor feature for now...
+    Language: "English" // Any compatiable languages.
+You can check below for compatiable or upcoming translations
     poweredBy: true, // Whether to include the "Powered by discord-html-transcripts" footer
     useNewCSS: true, // Whether to use the New CSS or old, although if you are going for a realistic look to discord, use old.
     headerText: "Yay!
 I love my messages! | {date}", // Show a string on top of the transcript.
 Optional